Transformers: Dark of the Moon (video game): Audio

-Discontinued support

-As of 2020, Activision has discontinued support for Dark of the Moon, and the game's multiplayer servers have been shut down.

 Reception

 Xbox 360 and PlayStation 3 versions

 The title has received mixed reviews, with a score of 59 and 57 for the Xbox 360 and PlayStation 3 versions on Metacritic.
 GameZone gave the 360 and PS3 version a 7, stating "Transformers: Dark of the Moon is a perfectly fine, if short, adaptation of the Transformers film.
 The characters are likable, and the different vehicle types work beautifully."
 IGN gave the Xbox 360 and PS3 version a 6.0 of 10.
 Praising the ideas but criticizing the game as a whole.
 GameSpot gave 5.5 of 10.
 They praised the transformation abilities but criticized the bad graphics, strange vehicle physics and brief campaign.

 Joystiq gave the title a bad rating of 2 out of 5 stars, criticizing the game because it feels half-finished.
 Destructoid gave the title a 5.5 out of 10 rating, stating that the title is better than most movie video games, but feels like a rushed movie tie-in.
 The Official Xbox Magazine awarded the title a 6.5 out of 10 rating, praising the controls, stealth force mode but criticized the last levels of the game and the multiplayer component.
 GamePro gave the title a 3.5 out of 5 star rating.
 They praised the good graphics, voice acting and variety of transformers for each mission but criticized the story, vehicle physics, multiplayer mode and the repetitive melee combat.
 GameTrailers gave the title a 7 out of 10 rating, stating that "Dark of the Moon provides plenty of popcorn thrills that you'll likely forget as soon as the credits begin rolling.
 Judged against other movie games, it's actually pretty good; next to last year's superior entry, however, it looks a bit like a tin can."
 Game Informer gave the title a 7.5 out of 10 rating, Stating that anybody who played Transformers: War for Cybertron should enjoy this title.
 Eurogamer gave the title a low rating of 5 out of 10, stating that the title doesn't have enough polish as War for Cybertron had received and High Moon Studios should've been given more time.